Leeds Castle: Tourism

 In 1998, Leeds Castle was one of 57 heritage sites in England to receive more than 200,000 visitors.
 According to figures released by the Association of Leading Visitor Attractions, 539,971 people visited the castle in 2019.
 Due to travel and other restrictions as a result of the COVID-19 pandemic, the number of visitors in 2020 had declined to 389,363 in that year.

-Film location
+Filming location

 The castle was a location for the Ealing Comedy film Kind Hearts and Coronets (1949) as a stand-in for 'Chalfont', the ancestral home of the aristocratic d'Ascoyne family.
 It also appeared in the films The Moonraker (1958) and Waltz of the Toreadors (1962).
-It was used for filming of Purge of Kingdoms (2019) starring Armando Gutierrez and Angus Macfayden.
+It was used for filming of Purge of Kingdoms (2019) starring Armando Gutierrez and Angus Macfadyen.

 On the small screen, the castle and grounds provided all the filming locations for a Doctor Who serial, The Androids of Tara, in 1978.
 Cliff Richard performed a live concert at the location (released on DVD), with Leeds Castle as a backdrop, titled Castles in the Air.